Forgotten Free SoftwareLast update: 2020/04/30

 Screenlets provided applets which were attached to the desktop to provide useful information such as system resource usage and the weather while staying out of the way while using other programs.
 The application was released under the GPL and last saw a stable release in early 2012 with popularity of applets waning over the last decade.

 Swfdec aimed to be a free software implementation of Adobe Flash, which had its initial release in 2008.
 The project was chosen to be included in Fedora, however once development was abandoned, it was removed.
 The final commit came in 2009 with support for version four of Flash.
 The alternatives include using the proprietary Flash plugin, or the alternative free software projects Gnash and Lightspark.

 Tomboy was a relatively popular simple note-taking application which was included in the default Ubuntu install around 2008 and 2009.
 It provided features such as spell checking, automatic hyperlinking, bulleted lists and synchronisation via SSH, WebDAV and Ubuntu One.
 The last release came in 2017.
 Gnote, a clone of Tomboy, but written in C++ continues to see releases being made.

 XChat is a popular, multi-platform IRC client which is commonly distributed with many Linux distributions.
 A build is also available for Windows however it is available as shareware making it proprietary.
 Unfortunately, development slowed and no new releases have been made since 2010.
 Alternative GUI based IRC clients are often lacking, with the terminal based irssi or weechat clients usually recommended.

 Network manager Wicd was first released in 2006 and was a competitor to the more common Network Manager.
 In many cases it was more stable and had fewer bugs than Network Manager, however the inclusion of Network Manager in many distributions lead to it becoming more popular.
-The last release of Wicd came in almost two years ago in 2012 and it lacks some features such as VPN, PPP connections and mobile broadband.
+The last release of Wicd came in 2016, and it still lacks some features such as VPN, PPP connections and mobile broadband.